MicrosoftDocs/learn/learn-pr/wwl-data-ai/configure-azure-synapse-link-with-azure-cosmos-db/includes/3-create-analytical-store-enabled-container.md

 Before we can query our data using Azure Synapse Analytics using Azure Synapse Link, we must first create the container that is going to hold our data at the same time enabling it to have an analytical store.

+> [!Note]
-> [!Note}: Today enabling analytical store is only available at the time of creating a container and cannot be completely disabled without deleting the container.
+> Today enabling analytical store is only available at the time of creating a container and cannot be completely disabled without deleting the container.
 Setting the default analytical store TTL value to 0 or null effectively disables the analytical store by no longer synchronize new items to it from the transactional store and deleting items already synchronized from the analytical store.

 ## Create a new Azure Cosmos DB Core (SQL) API container

-To create a new Azure Cosmos DB Core (SQL) API container with analytical store enabled follow the following steps:
+To create a new Azure Cosmos DB Core (SQL) API container with analytical store enabled, follow the following steps:

 1. Navigate to the Azure portal (https://portal.azure.com) and select the Azure Cosmos DB account.